Andrew Antoniolli: Fraud charges and resignation (2018–2020)

-On 11 December 2020, the District Court quashed all of Antoniolli's convictions.
+On 11 December 2020 the District Court quashed all of Antoniolli's convictions.
 Judge Dennis Lynch QC found that the magistrate erred by not considering that Antoniolli acted under the guidance of council CEOs and did not intend to act dishonestly.
 The judge noted, "At no time did [Mr Antoniolli] acknowledge that at the time he bid at charity auctions or supported payments from the [Community Donation Fund] he believed he was doing anything wrong."

-In November 2021, the Queensland Court of Appeal refused the Police Commissioner's application for leave to appeal the District Court's decision.
-The court, comprising Chief Justice Catherine Holmes and Justices John Bond and Peter Flanagan, in a majority decision, found that the Commissioner failed to establish a reasonable argument that the District Court judge's findings should be overturned.
+In November 2021 the Queensland Court of Appeal refused the Police Commissioner's application for leave to appeal the district court's decision.
+In a majority decision, Chief Justice Catherine Holmes and Justices John Bond and Peter Flanagan found that the commissioner failed to establish a reasonable argument that the district court judge's findings should be overturned.
 Justice Bond stated, "Unless the [Police Commissioner] could overturn that finding, dishonesty could never be established, and any appeal was bound to fail."
 Chief Justice Holmes dissented, indicating she would have granted leave to appeal but ultimately would have dismissed the appeal.

-In February 2022, the Court of Appeal ordered the Police Commissioner to pay Antoniolli's legal costs on a standard basis, rejecting his application for indemnity costs.
-Chief Justice Holmes noted that, while the administration of justice in cases involving alleged misappropriation of public funds is of public importance, there was no material submitted to warrant an indemnity costs order.
-As a result, Antoniolli was entitled to recover approximately 60-75% of his legal expenses.
+In February 2022 the Court of Appeal ordered the Police Commissioner to pay Antoniolli's legal costs on a standard basis, rejecting his application for indemnity costs.
+Chief Justice Holmes noted that while the administration of justice in cases involving alleged misappropriation of public funds is of public importance, there was no material submitted to warrant an indemnity costs order.
+As a result Antoniolli was entitled to recover approximately 60–75% of his legal expenses.

-Return to office (2024 - Present)
+Return to office (2024–present)

-After several years away from politics, Antoniolli returned to public life and ran for Division 3 in the 2024 Ipswich City Council elections.
-He was elected on 16 March 2024.
+After several years away from politics, Antoniolli ran for Division 3 in the 2024 Ipswich City Council elections and was elected on 16 March 2024.